 The next morning I felt surprisingly a little better.
 I was actually able to take a deep breath without coughing and had several moments in between the palpitations.
 I called my acupuncturist and was able to get in right away.
 As it turned out, I had developed an energy block between two channels/meridians that both pass through my rib cage!
 He was able to clear them for me and I felt almost back to normal that evening.

 Holy moly what a rollercoaster.
-A few more days, a few more baths, and another acupuncture session I was completely free of symptoms.
+After a few more days, a few more baths, and another acupuncture session I was completely free of symptoms.
 So grateful.

-All that was left was calling all my doctors and dentists and letting them know of this new intolerance to amoxycillin.
+All that was left was calling all my doctors and dentists and letting them know of this new intolerance to amoxicillin.
 What a journey.

 Like most things in life, I like to take a step back and think about all the lessons learned in each adventure.
 Here is what I’ve got so far with this one that I would like to share with you: